An interpretation of the Brownian bridge as a physics-informed prior for the Poisson equation: The Brownian bridge as a physics-informed prior

 \subsection{Physics-informed prior as a Gaussian measure}

 We derive a similar result to Theorem~\ref{thm:iftpinnequiv} in the setting of infinite-dimensional Bayesian inverse problems~\cite{stuart2010inverse} in the 1D case.
 This is useful, for instance, in the case where the measurement operator is nonlinear, and we cannot easily rely on the GP formulae.
-We use this relationship to derive a physics-informed loss function, modified to account for a general measurement operator, by identifying the functional with produces the MAP estimate of the inverse problem starting with the Brownian bridge as the prior measure.
+We use this relationship to derive a parallel variational problem, modified to account for a general measurement operator, by identifying the functional with produces the MAP estimate of the inverse problem starting with the Brownian bridge as the prior measure.